liuyuanhong1/cuda-2024/README.md

 ```cpp
 std::vector<float> GeluCUDA(const std::vector<float>& input);
 ```
 Size of result vector should be the same as for `input`.
-Use CUDA technology to make your function working on NVIDIA GPU.
+Use CUDA technology to make your function work on NVIDIA GPU.
 Try to make it fast.

 Two files are expected to be uploaded:
 - gelu_cuda.h